grew-nlp/grew_doc/content/usage/grew_server.md

 ---

-## Search with Grew patterns
+## Search with Grew requests

-### The `searchPatternInGraphs` service
+### The `searchRequestInGraphs` service

+The same service named `searchPatternInGraphs` exists for backward compatibilty.

-Given a **Grew** pattern, a list of users and a project, this service returns a list of occurrences of the pattern in the project.
+Given a **Grew** request, a list of users and a project, this service returns a list of occurrences of the request in the project.

 See [here](#user_ids) for the usage of `user_ids` argument.